BEATER (BEATR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BEATER Historical Price

-According to the latest data gathered on BEATER live price page, the current price of BEATER is 0.00001408USD.
-The circulating supply of BEATER(BEATR) is 10.00B BEATR , giving it a market capitalization of $140.79K.
+According to the latest data gathered on BEATER live price page, the current price of BEATER is 0USD.
+The circulating supply of BEATER(BEATR) is 10.00B BEATR , giving it a market capitalization of $132.31K.

 - 7 Days0.00%$ --$ 0.000023$ 0.000005